(Image Credit: Steve Dunsmoor)

 “Mentally, we weren’t as sharp as we should have been,” Hay said.
 “Maybe the legs weren’t going either.
 We just weren’t as good as we needed to be.”

-Despite the pressure, Kelowna escaped the second period still clinging to its 2-1 lead.
+Despite all of it, the Rockets escaped the second period still holding a 2–1 lead.

 “I think that goal gave us confidence,” Hay said.
 “It almost took some weight off our shoulders.
 Sometimes you get a little bit of luck, and that one helped us.”

-Seattle arrived in Kelowna fighting to stay in the playoff race, and Hay said that desperation makes teams outside the playoff picture extremely difficult to handle.
+Seattle arrived in Kelowna desperate to stay alive in the playoff race, and Hay said that urgency is what makes teams below the cut line so dangerous.

 “They’re fighting for their lives,” he said.
 “They’ve got good players and a lot of pride in their group.
 You can’t expect any game to be easy.”

-One of the quieter storylines of the night belonged to defenceman Rowan Guest, who finished the game a plus four while logging tough minutes against Seattle’s top players.
+One of the quieter, but important, storylines of the night belonged to defenceman Rowan Guest.

 “I really like him,” Hay said.
 “He’s settled into a role and an identity on our team.
 He’s a big, physical defenceman, he competes hard, and he has really good hockey sense.
 He can play against the top players in the league and defend really well.”

-As the Rockets continue to climb, Hay also stressed the importance of guarding against comfort.
+As the Rockets continue to climb, Hay also warned about the danger of getting comfortable.

 “Winning is hard, and it’s easy to get satisfied,” he said.
 “You can’t just expect to go out there and beat every team.
-It’s gonna be hard.
+It’s going to be hard.

-“So when you get into this situation in the playoffs, you might come out in the first playoff game, and you don’t play well, and then you’ve got to respond, and I think it’s games like this that make you aware of how you have to respond.”
+“So when you get into this situation in the playoffs, you might come out in the first playoff game and you don’t play well, and then you’ve got to respond.
+I think it’s games like this that make you aware of how you have to respond.”

 Comments